AdaCore/training_material/courses/fundamentals_of_ada/160_genericity.rst

 Generic Subprogram Parameters
 -------------------------------

-* Subprograms can be defined in the generic contract
+* Subprograms may be defined as parameters

-* Must be introduced by `with` to differ from the generic unit
+    - Using :ada:`with` to differ from the generic unit

    .. code:: Ada